dkt-projekt/e-NLP/README.md

 Examle cURL post:
 `curl "http://api.digitale-kuratierung.de/api/e-nlp/trainModel?modelName=testModel&language=en&analysis=ner" --data-urlencode "trainingData= <START:person> Pierre Vinken <END> , 61 years old , will join the board as a nonexecutive director Nov.
 29 ."`

+##Suggesting entity candidates
+A random text can be uploaded to this endpoint (in plain text format).
+This text will be processed and every word in it is referenced to a background corpus, resulting in a TF/IDF value for every term.
+Depending on this value and the threshold that is used, the term will end up in the output.
+The output, in list format, will then contain terms that can be considered as descriptive for the uploaded text in particular.
+The user can manually go through the list, delete irrelevant entries, and use the list as a source for a dictionary that can be uploaded for dictionary-based NER.

 ### Endpoint